Written By: Kami Shoemaker

 Basement Leaking Through Foundation

-More often than not, when the drainage set up around your home isn't working properly then water from the outside will often flow into your house causing leaking and moisture problems.
+When the drainage set up around your home isn't working properly then water from the outside will often flow into your house causing leaking and moisture problems.

 Inspect your pipes and look for corrosion or moisture around them.
-Any signs of mildew or mold near this area will mean that the leaky pipe is by since water damage is often the cause of these two issues.
+Any signs of mildew or mold near this area will mean that the leaky pipe is close by since water damage is often the cause of these two issues.

 Once you've discovered the leaky pipe and where it's leaking from there are 3 ways to fix it.
-First things first no matter which option you select turn off the water supply.
+First things first no matter which option you select turn off the water supply first.
 As a rule of thumb, anytime your fixing anything involving your plumbing system, the water should always be turned off.

 One way to seal a leak in a pipe is by applying epoxy over it.